Top 15 Frequently Asked Questions with Answer about Everest Base Camp Trek

-This makes local to nominalize the number of lodges and tea houses, but there are sufficient enough to find some room on a twin-sharing basis.
+This makes local nominalize the number of lodges and tea houses, but there are sufficient enough to find some rooms on a twin-sharing basis.
 Each room in the Everest region will have two separate beds and if you are single you have to share your room with others.

 What is altitude sickness in Everest Base Camp Trek?

-Altitude sickness is mainly related to sickness caused due to excessive gain of altitude while ascending into the Himalayas, and this is a common sickness for many trekkers while encountering the destination which is above 3500 meters.
+Altitude sickness is mainly related to sickness caused due to excessive gain of altitude while ascending into the Himalayas, and this is a common sickness for many trekkers while encountering a destination that is above 3500 meters.

 There are mainly three different types of altitude sickness i.e., Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High-Altitude Cerebral Edema (HACE).
 All these altitude sicknesses might be hazardous if medical attention is not made.

-The most common symptoms for altitude sickness are difficulty in breathing, loss of appetite, Problem with sleep, Dizziness, Headache, Vomiting, Loss of energy, Cough, Inability to walk, etc.
+The most common symptoms of altitude sickness are difficulty in breathing, loss of appetite, Problem with sleep, Dizziness, Headache, Vomiting, Loss of energy, Cough, Inability to walk, etc.

 What are the permits required for Everest Base Camp Trek?

-Everest Base Camp Trek is not a mere hike, it is a journey towards the base of the highest mountain on earth and the region has been declared as the UNESCO Heritage site and protected through Sagarmatha Conservation Area Project.
+Everest Base Camp Trek is not a mere hike, it is a journey towards the base of the highest mountain on earth the region has been declared a UNESCO Heritage site and protected through the Sagarmatha Conservation Area Project.

 How expensive is Everest Base Camp Trek?